Renko-Mei/Bookbarn/README.md

 - You can disable autorun by commenting out the section in the Chef `default.rb`

+# Functions:
+### Private_Chat
+The private_Chat function is created for customers to directly negotiate with sellers.
+To make the function work, we use websocket and a middleware is also created.
+This function has not embedded and is still under developing.
+However, the basic functions are working now.
+You can go to `localhost:5000/chat` to play with it.
+1. you can open multiple pages (`localhost:5000/chat`) in your browser and enter different user name.
+2. send message to specific user that you want to talk to.
+3. Only you(sender) and the receiver will receive message while other users will receive nothing.

 ### if autorun enabled:
 Please see http://localhost:5000.
 It may take up to 5 mins to start the dotnet server after the `vagrant up` or `vagrant provision` command completes!!
 Until that time you will see something like "connection was reset" as an error message.